Visyond/website-hugo/site/content/services/our-services.md

 contactTitle: Get in Touch with Us
 partnersTitle: Become a Partner
 partnersText: >-
-  Are you an individual consultant or an advisory company and want to expand your offering by using the Visyond platform to provide your services to our clients?
+  Are you a consultant or an advisory company and want to expand your offering by using the Visyond platform to provide your services to our clients?
 partnersButtonText: Become a Partner